johnowhitaker/aiaiart/readme.md

 # AIAIART course

 This repo will house the notebooks used for the AIAIART course.
 Part 1 (first four lessons) ran via Discord in September/October 2021.
 Part 2 started Saturday April 9th at 4pm UTC.
-Join the Discord linked below if you'd like to join the chat and get reminders for the livestream!
-Streams run on https://www.twitch.tv/johnowhitaker and more concise videos tend to go up on YouTube the following day.
+Join the Discord linked below for course-related chat and reminders of any upcoming additions.

 The videos for past lessons: https://www.youtube.com/playlist?list=PL23FjyM69j910zCdDFVWcjSIKHbSB7NE8